Experts Pick: The Top 7 Best Bitcoin Wallets of 2019

 - Rubix Social, a social networking platform that respects user privacy and enables users to earn money.

 - Rubix Pay, a payment processor that allows merchants to accept crypto.

 So whether you’re a beginner or seasoned trader, Rubix offers something for everybody and is constantly being developed.

 Best for Safe Storage: Ledger Nano S

 When it comes to safe storage, the Ledger Nano is the safest.
 The fact that it is a hardware wallet makes it impossible for a remote hacker to access your funds because of the chip inside the Ledger Nano S that requires someone to physically type a password in order for it to sign transactions.

-If you are dealing with larger amounts of Bitcoin (where larger here means 5% of your net worth or more), the Ledger Nano S is our recommended wallet.
+If you are dealing with larger amounts of Bitcoin, the Ledger Nano S is our recommended wallet.

 Make sure you buy your Ledger Nano from the official store online.
 You will receive the Ledger Nano S in a box that looks like an iPhone box and also the USB cable required to connect it to a computer.
 All you need to do then is to plug it and follow the on-screen instructions to set your Ledger Nano S and start using it.
 Every time you want to send a transaction you will need to connect the Ledger Nano S to a computer, so keep that in mind.